shabul/OCR_tamil-to_english/README.md

    - Download or preview the original PDF (`/download/<id>` / `/viewPDF/<id>`).
 4. Processed results are stored in MongoDB’s GridFS and can be retrieved later via the dashboard API.

+## About Shabul
+Built by Shabul to make Tamil OCR less painful.
+Say hey on [LinkedIn](https://www.linkedin.com/in/shabul/) or browse more projects at [shabul.github.io](https://shabul.github.io/).
+If this helps your workflow, toss a star or follow [@shabul](https://github.com/shabul) for more experiments.

 ## Notes
 - All sensitive settings (DB URLs, API keys, queues) live in `ocr_app/config.py`; consider replacing the hard-coded values with environment variables before deploying.
 - The Celery task currently extracts Tamil text; add translation or other post-processing inside `ocr_app/tasks/ocr.py` as needed.